Mississippi Miracle

 As noted, NAEP assessments will answer those questions.
 However, as Jamie Dimon might point out, and as beneficial as such improved administrative processes, rules, regulations, and codifications into state law may be, this admirable effort by Mississippi is incremental, as was the Texas Miracle before it (see NCLB, No Child Left Behind).
 That is, both the Texas Miracle and NCLB were administrative, not innovation.

-50 states—50 labs—and an appropriately legislated central hub
+50 states—50 labs—and an appropriately legislated central hub for innovation

 Feed those efforts to a central K–12 performance hub that is Congressionally legislated to focus on true innovation, while simultaneously monitoring and sharing state and central hub efforts—doing so across all 50 states.
 An ongoing joint state–federal synergy could emerge—potentially unmatched in hard-number performance results for all K–12 students and all metrics, far beyond a single metric such as NAEP assessments.
 Innovation must serve as an all-metrics-at-once rapid-response—no clunkiness of ten-year losses.